EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/07-Provision-And-Deploy.md

 1. Log in to Azure Developer CLI.
 This is only required once per-install.

-    ```bash title=""
+    ```bash
     azd auth login
     ```

     !!! info "Alternative if above command fails"

     If the above command fails, use the following flag which will provide a code in the terminal.
 Copy this code for later use.
     On pressing enter, a window will open where paste the code you previously copied and you shall be able to login.

-        ```bash title=""
+    ```bash
     azd auth login --use-device-code
     ```

     !!! info "Difference between az CLI and azd CLI"